Baptism of James VI: Diplomats and gifts

+Aftermath

 After the baptism, James Stewart, 1st Earl of Moray, took the Earl of Bedford on a tour of Fife.
-They visited St Andrews and Hallyards, a house of William Kirkcaldy of Grange Mary went to Drummond Castle and to Tullibardine Castle for New Year, the home of William Murray, without Lord Darnley who went to Glasgow.David Hay Fleming, Mary Queen of Scots (London, 1897), p.
-430 fn.
-113 citing Hay's "Book of Articles".
+They visited St Andrews and Hallyards, a house of William Kirkcaldy of Grange On Christmas Eve, Mary issued pardons or remissions to those accused of being present and conspirators at the murder of David Rizzio.
+She went to Drummond Castle and to Tullibardine Castle for New Year, the home of William Murray, without Lord Darnley who went to Glasgow.

 The wardrobe servant Servais de Condé recorded that a piece of large leaf verdure tapestry, originally from Huntly Castle, and a small Turkish carpet were lost from Stirling Castle, and a tapestry from the suite of "Rabbit Hunt" from Linlithgow Palace, at the time of the baptism.

 In 1568 Ralph Lignish or Liggons was involved in the Duke of Norfolk's discussions at Hampton Court with Moray and John Lesley about him marrying Mary, Queen of Scots, which led to his execution.
 He may have been the Duke's messenger at the Stirling baptism, said to have told Mary that in the event of Elizabeth having no heir, "he and diverse others of the principalest of the nobility were to stand for her and hers".
 According to Robert Melville, Norfolk sent him to Mary in captivity at Lochleven Castle, to advise her not to abdicate in favour of her son.
 He went into exile in France.
 Mary wrote to Liggons from Chartley, twenty years later.